yeronimuz/PowerMeter/README.md

   address and sensor type.
 * The sensors are saved in the database and a sensorId is returned
 * The backend constructs an updated deviceDto and publishes it on the "config" topic.
-* The PowerMeter waits for the config and updates the sensors with the received mqtt config.
+* The PowerMeter waits for the config and updates the sensors (with sensorIds) with the received mqtt config.
 * The PowerMeter is now able to publish sensor values with sensorIds.
 * The new configuration is saved in order for the next power cycle to have the sensorIds already available.
 * It is possible to configure a new sensor in the configuration yaml file and start the powermeter.
 It will then